37305562/vagrant-mesos-cluster/README.md

   * Zookeeper
   * Mesos (+ MesosDns)
-  * Marathon
+  * Marathon (+ HaProxy based LoadBalancer)
   * Docker
-  * HaProxy
-  * Bamboo
   * ELK (ElasticSearch + LogStash + Kibana)

 Also there is a little SpringBoot based distributed service ("fibonacci-service") which can be   Dockerized and deployed into the cluster to illustrate its work and produce some logs.

 More information about this project in the related [article](http://trustmeiamadeveloper.com/2015/12/17/mesos-as-a-docker-containers-farm/) in my blog.